DominiqueMakowski/CV/DominiqueMakowski_CV.md

 \small

-I have performed several technical trainings and courses on topics like:
+I have performed several technical courses on topics like:

 - Statistics using R
 - Experiment creation using Python